FevGrave/EDF_6-1/README.md

 	 5. Lock-on Speed
 	 6. Lock-on Range
 	 7. Ally Amount healed (Heal Items Obtained)
- - The best tier of equipment "Storm One Equipment"  at every 25 levels in count will emulate 80% of the best equipment stats up to the current item level
+ - The best tier of equipment "Storm One Equipment"  at every 50 levels in count will emulate 80% of the best equipment stats up to the current item level
  - SsethTzeentach's Complaint on Wingdiver's guns having "-has a fucking magazine" on weapon selection menu
  - Re-import the boss from EDF 5 into EDF 6 (Hopefully they keep the same xgs_scene_object_class name)
- - Fix Any Translation Errors Example: "Combat Frame" with "powered exoskeleton" is incorrect on item names
+ - Fix Any Translation Errors Example: "Combat Frame" with "Powered Exoskeleton" is incorrect on item names
  - Max Weapon Level might reach 250~
  - Meme gun category for all classes:
  - More loading screen tips